Frequently Asked Questions

 1. Why should I use Small Foot and not conventional snowshoes?

-Small foot are the most user-friendly snowshoes.
-In fact they are the most compact and lightweight ones in the world.
+Small foot are alternative to conventional snowshoes.
+They are designed for anybody who is in the mountain and need lighter and more compact equipment.
 They have the following advantages when compared to conventional snowshoes:

 - They are compatible with all types and sizes of shoes.